CloudShare analytics dashboards are both intuitive and very easy-to-use. Following is an overview of dashboard basics to get you started quickly.

 The Filters panel on the right of the dashboard provides data filtering options that affect the data displayed in the widgets.
 You can change these filters to focus on more specific data.

-For example, if you are viewing the Remaining PO Balance dashboard, the Resource Type filter lets you select which types of resources to include in the data you are viewing on the dashboard.
+For example, if you are viewing a resources consumption dashboard, the Use Case filter lets you select which types of experiences to include in the data you are viewing on the dashboard.

 In the following example, the bar chart on the left shows a breakdown of environment runtime and GB-hour usage per environment.
-On the right side, the chart shows a breakdown or drill down of one environment's runtime and GB-hour usage of a specific environment, the "Complete env for demo" environment, broken down by individual user.
+On the right side, the chart shows a breakdown or drill down of one environment's runtime and GB-hour usage of a specific environment, the 'Complete env for demo' environment, broken down by individual user.